UF-CEN5035-2022SpringProject/GatorLive/buyer-frontend/buyer-frontend-readme.md

-# GatorStore Buyer Web Application
+# GatorStore Buyer E-Commerse Web application
 ---
 # How to Run
 1. After starting the backend, then set the target backend api url correctly in settings.js